OpenF2/F2/docs/src/container-development.md

 #### AfterAppRender

 The `afterAppRender()` method allows the container to override how an app's HTML is inserted into the page.
-The function should accept an `F2.AppConfig` object and also a string of HTML.
+The function should accept an `F2.AppConfig` object and also a string of `HTML`.

 For more information on `F2.ContainerConfig`, [browse to the F2.js SDK docs](./sdk/classes/F2.ContainerConfig.html).

 #### F2 UI Mask

-In version 1.0, Container Developers have the opportunity to customize some user interface (UI) elements which propagate to the App Developers' toolkit in F2.js.
+Container Developers have the opportunity to customize some user interface (UI) elements which propagate to the App Developers' toolkit in F2.js.
 One of those is `F2.UI.Mask`.
 The `Mask` object contains configuration defaults for the `F2.UI.showMask()` and `F2.UI.hideMask()` methods.

 An example of setting the mask in `F2.init()`: